TaffyWrinkle/MCW-Business-continuity-and-disaster-recovery/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![Under Settings, Application settings is selected.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image291.png "Settings section")

-39. Scroll down to the **Connection strings** settings and add a new connection string using the following inputs, then select **Save**.
+39. Scroll down to the **Connection strings** settings and add a new connection string using the following inputs, then select **OK** to add the connection string.

     - **Name**: `PolicyConnect`
     - **Value**: Paste in the updated string you created with the failover group name from the SQLSERVER.TXT file.